LandiMi2/LandiMi2/README.md

 ### Hi there 👋 I'm Michael Kofia

 I'm bioinformatics student with a keen interest in epigenetics and genomics.
-A co-founder of Bioinformatics Hub of Kenya Intiative (BHKI).
+A co-founder of Bioinformatics Hub of Kenya Intiative [!BHKi](https://github.com/bioinformatics-hub-ke).
 Certified Software Carpentries instructor, an Open Life Science (OLS) graduate and a mentor.
 I'm passionate about capacity building.

 - 🔭 I’m currently working on epigenetics
 - 🌱 I’m currently learning how to build websites using gitpages